 “What Is The Cost For Bat Guano Cleanup?”

-For Bat Guano Cleanup, You Can Either Hire A Wildlife Compay Or BioHazard Company.
+For Bat Guano Cleanup, You Can Either Hire A Wildlife Company Or BioHazard Company

-Cost Of Full Attic Restoration After Bat Removal
+Cost Of Full Attic Restoration Due To Bat Droppings Contamination

-To calculate what the cost of your job may be, take the square footage of your home and multiply that by the cost-per-square-foot, and you’ll get a ballpark idea of the potential cost.
+To calculate what the cost of attic restoration on your home may be, take the square footage of your attic (measure length & width from outside) and multiply the number you get by the average cost-per-square-foot ($5.50 – $7.00.)

-Example: Costs Of Full Restoration On A 1,500 Square Ft Attic.
+Example To Calculate Cost Of A Full Attic Restoration On A 1,500 Square Foot Attic.

 “Is Bat Guano Cleanup Covered By Insurance?”